 Here's everything we know so far about WoW Classic, including its release date, update schedule, and more.

 What is WoW Classic's release date?

-Part of that process will be choosing which realm you want to play on, and there are quite a few PvP and PvE options to choose from.
+One of the first decisions you'll make when you start playing is choosing which realm you want to play on, and there are quite a few PvP and PvE options to choose from.
 Take a look at our WoW Classic servers list to see what's available in your region and decide which realm to commit to.

 How much does WoW Classic cost?

 The price of WoW Classic is simply the price of a WoW subscription.
 No additional purchase required—you don't need to go out hunting for an original boxed copy of World of Warcraft.
 Those who already subscribe to WoW will have WoW Classic included in the price of their subscription.
 Those who don't actively play WoW will have to sign up to pay the usual $15 USD a month to play it.

 How do I level up quick in WoW Classic?

 Getting to level 60 is an enormous marathon—something that will take the average player a hundred or more hours.
 Fortunately, we have a leveling guide that'll help you get to 60 fast.
 Using this guide, you'll pick up some nice tips especially tailored for this opening week of WoW Classic, when the servers are swamped and quests are hard to complete with so many players competing to kill every monster.